 What happens if you don't sell everything the tour company produces during your tour?
 The merch company will try to sell it off.
-You have the right to limit where they can sell the merch and how much.
-Your contract should provide you an opportunity to buy the leftover goods at cost plus a small markup (but be sure the contract doesn't state that you must to buy it).
+You have the right to limit where they can sell the merch and for how much.
+Your contract should provide you an opportunity to buy the leftover goods at cost plus a small markup (but be sure the contract doesn't state that you must buy it).

 Learn About Tour Merchandise Deals

-Instead of having a friend sell your t-shirts at the merch table in the back of a club, major tours involve large music merchandising companies that license your band's name and likeness and produce and sell your stuff, paying you a royalty.
+Major tours involve large music merchandising companies that license your band's name and likeness and produce and sell your stuff, paying you a royalty.
 Merch deals can be like record label deals, but there are some important differences.

 Here's a look at the major points in tour merchandise deals.